 After Achilles tendon surgery the post-operative period varies between surgeons.
-A period of immobilization of 6-12 weeks has previously been favored.
+Most favour immobilization for 6-12 weeks.

 Casts and walking boots

 Usually, a cast or walking boot is provided to support your ankle and prevent movement.
-The cast is initially set to keep the ankle in a position of plantarflexion.
-This is the shortest position for the Achilles tendon, allowing it to heal with the least tension through it.
+Initially the cast keeps the ankle in a plantar flexed position (pointing downwards).
+This shortens the Achilles tendon, allowing it to heal with the least tension through it.

 However, many Surgeons are now beginning mobilization a lot earlier (1-2 weeks) in order to prevent your tendon from becoming stiff and weak.

-Movement helps to decrease swelling and orientation of the new tendon fibres being laid down as it heals.
-This results in higher tensile strength and therefore a reduced risk of re-injury later on.
+Movement decreases swelling and orientates the new tendon fibres as it heals.
+This results in higher tensile strength and therefore reduced risk of re-injury later on.

 Read more on Achilles rupture rehabilitation.

 Exercises begin with simply circling the ankle joint, increasing the size of the circles.
 Your physio introduces stretching exercises following by resistance band strengthening.
 Finally, you move to weight-bearing exercises.